 21. Because the U.S. District Court hears a broader set of cases, decisions by the U.S. District Court may be considered to have more authoritative weight than the U.S. Court of Federal Claims.

+AACSB: Reflective Thinking

+AICPA FN: Research

+Blooms: Remember

 Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

+Level of Difficulty: 2 Medium

 22. Temporary Regulations have more authoritative weight than revenue rulings.